MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-find-cloud-id.md

 ms.lastreviewed: 10/08/2019

 ---
-# Find your Cloud ID
+# Find your Cloud Id

-This topic covers how to get you Cloud ID by using the Administrator portal or the privileged endpoint (PEP).
+This topic covers how to get you Cloud Id by using the Administrator portal or the privileged endpoint (PEP).

 ## Use the administrator portal